Museum of Contemporary Craft

-The Museum of Contemporary Craft (1937-2016) in Portland, Oregon was the oldest continuously-running craft institution on the west coast of the United States until its closure in 2016.
+The Museum of Contemporary Craft (MoCC) (1937-2016) in Portland, Oregon was the oldest continuously-running craft institution on the west coast of the United States until its closure in 2016.

 The museum's mission was "to enliven and expand the understanding of craft and the museum experience."

 It was known as one of the few centers in the United States to focus on the relationships between art and craft, programming robust shows exploring a wide variety of artists, materials and techniques.

 The organization was founded by Lydia Herrick Hodge in 1937 as the Oregon Ceramic Studio and led by her until 1960.
 The original art deco building was designed pro bono by Henry Abbott Lawrence for Lawrence, Holford, & Allyn, and built with assistance from the Works Progress Administration (WPA) and others.

 Located at 3934 SW Corbett Avenue at its founding in 1937, the museum was relocated to 724 NW Davis Street, in downtown Portland's Pearl District, as of July 2007.
 The museum housed a permanent collection of over 1200 objects, all of them gifts, that documented the history of craft in the Pacific Northwest for over seven decades.

 History

 Oregon Ceramic Studio

 Lydia Herrick Hodge studied at the University of Oregon, as did ceramicist Victoria Avakian (later Ross).
 After graduating in 1927, Hodge went to Paris.
 After her return, Hodge founded the University Alumni Art League, which opened its first exhibition on April 1, 1935.
 In 1937, she founded the Oregon Ceramic Studio, which was later renamed the Museum of Contemporary Craft.
 The studio's building first opened in 1938.
 Other early organizers included Victoria Avakian and Katherine Macnab.
 Their intent was to augment the educational programs offered by local institutions, working with students and teachers and offering artists the use of their large kiln.
 They also sought to enable artists to show and sell their work.

-The Museum of Contemporary Craft's first location, 3934 SW Corbett Avenue, was home to the museum for 70 years.
+MoCC's first location, 3934 SW Corbett Avenue, was home to the museum for 70 years.
 Land for the project was donated by the Portland Public School district on condition that it would serve local teachers and classes.
 Hodge was strongly supported by Ellis Lawrence, the first dean of the University of Oregon School of Architecture and Allied Arts.
 The art deco style building was designed pro bono by architect Henry Abbott Lawrence, working for his father's firm, Lawrence, Holford, & Allyn.
 Ellis Lawrence also raised funds for the project and convinced university vice-president Burt Brown Barker to apply for construction grants for it from the Works Progress Administration (WPA).
 For much of its life, the organization was run by volunteers, most of them women.
 Lydia Herrick Hodge was the studio director from 1937 until her death in 1960.